anibali/infogan/README.md

 ## Features

-Note: unchecked features are not yet implemented.

 * [x] Implement the InfoGAN network architecture
-* [ ] Use variational mutual information maximization for the error calculations (as per the paper)
+* [x] Use variational mutual information maximization for the error calculations (as per the paper)
 * [x] CLI options for tweaking noise inputs and salient variables
 * [x] Deterministic training